Soullnik/sdgdgfdg/CV.md

 languages, frameworks, methodologies, version control systems and development tools, under study.
 I work well in a team, I have an idea of splitting tasks into
 subtasks and completing them on time.

-## Let's be honest,
-I don't know how to do it yet, but I will definitely fill this gap.

-## From *2012* to *2016*
-he took part in the development and implementation of software for heat treatment.

-## Gave advice and made
-changes (unfortunately I didn't write the code).

-## Technical scientific degree.
-Master of Engineering and Technology.
-English courses 2English, grade B1.

-## Confident English at B1 level.
-And I continue to raise my level.

 ## Name: Vladimir Karaulin